-Tax Debt Bankruptcy
+Tax Debts and Bankruptcy

 Can you discharge tax debt in bankruptcy?

-Tax Debt Bankruptcy
+Tax Debts and Bankruptcy

 You can discharge tax debt in bankruptcy.
 Many think this can’t be done.
+Tax debts and bankruptcy is a complex area.

-Even the IRS will tell you it’s possible, along with other ways to deal with tax debt you cannot afford to pay.
+But Even the IRS will tell you it’s possible, along with other ways to deal with tax debt you cannot afford to pay.
 However, as you might expect, you’ll run into complex rules and limitations.

 There are different bankruptcy approaches to discharging tax debt.
 Although the bankruptcy code makes it clear that you can discharge taxes in bankruptcy, many people still believe otherwise.
 I’m admitted to the U.S. Tax Court, and have discharged over $100,000 in taxes for clients over the years.
 If you owe taxes, bankruptcy is a tool you should investigate as an option to resolve your tax debt.
+Tax debts and bankruptcy do go well together, sometimes.

 This article hits only the general highlights of a very complex topic.
-Although I support my clients doing internet research, I strongly urge everyone with tax debt seeking discharge to make an appointment to discuss their situation.
+Although I encourage my clients doing internet research, I strongly urge everyone with tax debt seeking discharge to make an appointment to discuss their situation.

 Tax debt in bankruptcy is an area for experienced professionals only.
+In fact, many attorneys consult me for their questions on tax debts and bankruptcy.

-Can I discharge tax in Chapter 7
+Can I discharge tax debts and bankruptcy in Chapter 7

 Learn the three basic rules.
 Three years, two years, and 240 days.